8. Flow of execution#

 }

-It is worth stressing that the above is nothing else than a series of nested if statements but written in a more readable[1] manner:
+This evaluates all conditions a, b, … (in this order) until the first positive case is found and then executes the corresponding expression.
+It is worth stressing that the foregoing is nothing else than a series of nested if statements but written in a more readable[1] manner:

 if (a) {